GSA-TTS/FAC-transition-site/src/api/tribal.md

 Tribes and Tribal organizations have the option, per [2 CFR 200.512(b)(2)](https://www.ecfr.gov/current/title-2/part-200/subpart-F#p-200.512(b)(2)), to suppress their Single Audit data.

-For Tribes and Tribal organizations who choose to protect their data, the API will show is_public in the /general endpoint set to False.
+For Tribes and Tribal organizations who choose to protect their data, the API will show `is_public` in the `/general` endpoint set to `False`.

 If you believe you should have access to these audits, you will need to request a copy of the Tribal API Access Agreement via the [helpdesk](https://support.fac.gov/hc/en-us).